mesg-foundation/docs/guide/network/README.md

 The Engine is using [Cosmos SDK](https://cosmos.network/sdk) and [Tendermint](https://tendermint.com/) for building the decentralized network.

-Tendermint is a tool to create blockchain with a byzantine-fault tolerance consensus mechanism.
+Tendermint is a tool to create blockchains with a byzantine-fault tolerance consensus mechanism.
 It provides all the underlying P2P functionalities to replicate deterministic state machines across a large number of computers.

-Cosmos SDK is a framework to build secure blockchain applications on top of Tendermint.
+Cosmos SDK is a framework for building secure blockchain applications on top of Tendermint.
 It provides composable modules as well as the necessary tools to interact with Tendermint.

 ## Public networks

-The list of all available public networks on the [networks repository](https://github.com/mesg-foundation/networks).
+The list of all available public networks on the [network repository](https://github.com/mesg-foundation/networks).

 ### Testnet 01

-The currently only public MESG Network is a testnet called `mesg-testnet-01`.
+Currently, the only public MESG Network is a testnet called `mesg-testnet-01`.

 It uses the token `atto` and any address are prefixed with `mesgtest`.